Comparing USA Fishing vs UK Fishing: Styles, Species & Tactics

 If someone asked me what the main freshwater fish people in the UK target, my answer would be carp.
 If you asked me the same question about the USA, I would say bass.

-Anglers in the USA love catching smallmouth and largemouth bass; in fact, it is the species with which 90% of USA anglers start their fishing careers.
+Anglers in the USA love catching smallmouth and largemouth bass; they are the species with which 90% of USA anglers start their fishing careers.
 You are never far from a bass pond in the USA, so it makes sense that beginners start there since fishing is so accessible.

-In the UK, anglers usually start their fishing careers trying to tempt carp or roach with a few maggots sitting under a float.
-This is also because carp fishing and general coarse fishing are so readily available and affordable.
+In the UK, anglers usually start fishing by trying to tempt carp or roach with a few maggots sitting under a float.
+This is also because carp fishing and general coarse fishing are readily available and affordable.

 Now, consider the differences in these fishing approaches.
 On the one hand, in the UK, you have anglers sitting in chairs or in bivvies waiting for a bite alarm to trigger in the hope of catching a carp.
 Or they are sitting in their chairs or seat boxes waiting for the float to go under and catch roach or other silverfish.